Ashfinn/Historia/README.md

-# Historical Events Explorer
+# Historia

 ![Project Image](project_image.png)

 ## Introduction

-The Historical Events Explorer is a web application that allows users to explore historical events that occurred on a specific date.
+Historia is a web application that allows users to explore historical events that occurred on a specific date.
 Users can select a date using a user-friendly interface, and the application fetches relevant historical events from Wikipedia.

 ## Features